 Among the primary concerns about transitioning to CO2 refrigeration are the refrigerant’s unique performance characteristics and their impacts on system design and operation.
 As a reference point, Brent and I compared the differences between a typical HFC system and a CO2 TCB system.
 Having been involved in more than 250 CO2 TCB installations, Brent shared his expertise and offered many anecdotes which shed light on key aspects of system installation, baselining, start-up and commissioning.
 To guide our discussion, we framed the differences between HFC and CO2 systems into five focus areas:

 - High operating pressures — impacts on system design and best practices for safe operation

 - Lower critical point — understanding the pressure transition from subcritical to supercritical (transcritical) modes

 - Higher triple point — charging considerations and the potential for a refrigerant phase change to dry ice

 - Standstill pressure — importance of managing system pressures while the system is powered down and/or not operating (e.g., power outage or routine maintenance)

 - Reliance on controls — recognizing the need for system, case and high-pressure controls to automate system management and regulate pressures

 Brent shared that although many technicians may have apprehensions when first dealing with those unique characteristics, their concerns quickly fade once they become familiar with the basics of CO2 TCB systems.
-He also walked through the key steps of system baselining and start-up procedures and explained how Emerson’s E3 supervisory control provides a variety of built-in, CO2-specific functionalities to help with all aspects of system commissioning, operation and management.
+He also walked through the key steps of system baselining and start-up procedures and explained how Copeland’s E3 supervisory control provides a variety of built-in, CO2-specific functionalities to help with all aspects of system commissioning, operation and management.